umd5780476/389Rfall18/week/2/writeup/README.md

 I used telnet to connect to all of the open ports and discovered a username prompt on port 1337 of the admin server.

-I wrote my python script to brute force the login.
+I wrote a python script to brute force the login and gain access to the server.

 Once I had access to the server, I looked around for flags.
+I initially tried using grep but that did not help find the correct flag.

-His Instagram page has his flight number and there is a file with the same name.
+His Instagram page has his flight number and there is a text file with the same name.

 CMSC389R-{c0rn3rstone-air-27670}